dwyl/learn-qunit/README.md

 - Counter should be at Zero when we start
 - Start Counting time from a specific point
 - Stop Counting
+- Continue Counting (without resetting) pick up where we left off.
 - Re-set the counter to Zero.

 #### Folder/File Structure